adaltas/node-csv/readme.md

 The following method are available:

 -   *fromPath*
-    Take a file path as first argument and optionnaly on object of options as a second arguments.
+    Take a file path as first argument and optionally on object of options as a second arguments.

 -   *fromStream*
-    Take a readable stream as first argument and optionnaly on object of options as a second arguments.
+    Take a readable stream as first argument and optionally on object of options as a second arguments.

 -   *from*
-    Take a string, a buffer, an array or an object as first argument and optionnaly some options as a second arguments.
+    Take a string, a buffer, an array or an object as first argument and optionally some options as a second arguments.

 Options are: